mbridak/not1mm/README.md

 This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.
 ```

+You can use your package manager to load libxcb-cursor0.

-To avoid this you can export an environment variable and launch the app like this:
+If that's not an option, you can export an environment variable and launch the app like this:

 `mbridak@vm:~$ export QT_QPA_PLATFORM=wayland; not1mm`